WHAT WE DO

 - Haihang Ye, Chance Nowak, Yaning Liu, Yi Li, Tingting Zhang, Leonidas Bleris, Zhenpeng Qin

 Plasmonic LAMP: Improving the Detection Specificity and Sensitivity for SARS-CoV-2 by Plasmonic Sensing of Isothermally Amplified Nucleic Acids, medRxiv.
 (2021)

 - Xie Chen, Zhenpeng Qin*

-The Spatiotemporal Evolution of Temperature During Transient Heating of Nanoparticle Arrays, arXiv.
+The Spatiotemporal Evolution of Temperature During Transient Heating of Nanoparticle Arrays, Journal of Heat Transfer.
 (2021)